Azure-Samples/privatelink-sandbox-demo/README.md

     * Example: `az network bastion tunnel --name gelding-36358-bastion --resource-group gelding-36358_rg --target-resource-id /subscriptions/17e5343-e92b-4c08-bf19-eb8be6c96991/resourceGroups/gelding-36358_rg/providers/Microsoft.Compute/virtualMachines/gelding-36358-vm --resource-port 22 --port 2222`
     * You then can ssh into the VM with: `ssh admin@127.0.0.1 -p 2222`
 * A pre-built Windows 11 VM with all required tooling and Subsystem for Linux installed
-    * This [repository](https://github.com/briandenicola/tooling) contains all Windows and Linux tools that I use
-    * Shared Image Gallery with Packer is a great way to build the image template to be used.
-Another example [repository](https://github.com/briandenicola/azure-windows-template-with-packer/tree/main/scripts)